LEXam: Benchmarking Legal Reasoning on 340 Law Exams: Introduction

-However, LLM benchmarking on deterministic tasks has so far mainly concentrated in STEM domains, such as math Olympiad problems \cite{miniF2F,FIMO,tsoukalas2024putnambench,ren2025deepseekproverv2} and physics problems \cite{PHYSICS,PhysReason,PhysBench}.
-Reasoning models such as OpenAI o3 \cite{o3} and DeepSeek R1 \cite{deepseekai2025deepseekr1incentivizingreasoningcapability} have demonstrated impressive performance in tasks dominated by deduction and established scientific rules.
-Nevertheless, their abilities in more nuanced and context-dependent domains, such as the law, remain poorly understood \cite{engeletal2025, niklaus_swiltra-bench_2025}.
-Legal reasoning requires not only rigorous deductive and inductive logic but also its application to complex practical scenarios (often involving ill-defined problems), an area still under-explored in terms of LLM performance.
-In addition, STEM benchmarks can easily automate validation, for example, by checking the final numeric answers or passing a formal verifier.
-Following this outcome-based evaluation approach, previous legal reasoning benchmarks \cite{guha2023legalbench, fei2023lawbench, chlapanis2024lar, zheng2025reasoning} have primarily focused on evaluating the correctness of a model's final outputs, without explicitly assessing the intermediate steps required to reach a legally correct answer.
-As a result, these benchmarks frequently overlook the underlying reasoning process, making it unclear why LLMs sometimes fail to arrive at the correct conclusion.
-This limitation can lead to tangible harm when such LLM-based systems are deployed in practical settings.
+However, LLM benchmarking on deterministic tasks has so far mainly concentrated in STEM domains, such as math Olympiad problems \citep{miniF2F,FIMO,tsoukalas2024putnambench,ren2025deepseekproverv2} and physics problems \citep{PHYSICS,PhysReason,PhysBench}.
+Reasoning models such as OpenAI o3 \citep{o3} and DeepSeek-R1 \citep{deepseekai2025deepseekr1incentivizingreasoningcapability} have demonstrated impressive performance in tasks dominated by deduction and established scientific rules.
+Nevertheless, their abilities in more nuanced and context-dependent domains, such as the law, remain poorly understood \citep{engeletal2025, niklaus_swiltra-bench_2025}.
+Legal reasoning requires not only rigorous deductive and inductive logic but also their application to complex practical scenarios, often involving ill-defined problems.
+This domain offers an ideal testbed for non-formal reasoning, yet it remains underexplored in the context of LLM performance.
+In contrast, STEM benchmarks allow for straightforward validation—for example, by checking final numerical answers or employing formal verifiers.
+Adopting this outcome-based evaluation paradigm, prior legal reasoning benchmarks \citep{guha2023legalbench, fei2023lawbench, chlapanis2024lar, zheng2025reasoning} have primarily assessed the correctness of a model’s final outputs, without explicitly evaluating the intermediate steps necessary for reaching a legally sound conclusion.
+Consequently, these benchmarks often overlook the reasoning process itself, leaving it unclear why LLMs fail to reach correct conclusions in some cases.
+This limitation raises concerns of tangible harm when LLM-based systems are deployed in practice.